jordicf/FRAME/doc/STROP.md

 The following picture shows an orthogonal polygon that is not a STROP.
 Assuming that the blue rectangle is the trunk, two of the other rectangles (left and right) are branches of the trunk, since they fully share one of the edges with the trunk.
-However, the bottom rectangle is not a branch, since the common edge is not fully shared with the trunk.
+However, the rightmost rectangle is not a branch, since the common edge is not fully shared with the trunk.

 <img src="pict/trunk_branch.png" alt="Trunk and branches" style="height: 120px;"/>